 Once upon a time, many years ago, 1850 to be exact, a young man by the name of Isadore Cadieux built a house in Detroit.
-168 years later the home is still going strong, and now sits in its third location.
+168 years later the home is still going strong, and now sits in its fourth location.
 Lets take a look at the story of the Cadieux Farmhouse.

 In 1701 the first French settlers arrived in Detroit.
 As you could imagine the country was vastly different to the shores of France, not only geographically, but also culturally, and environmentally.
 They started to build residences, but the challenges were monumental.
 The materials they used in their homeland were unavailable, they had to figure our a way to keep out the bitter cold, and a method had to be perfected to stabilize their structures in order to prevent them from sinking into the mud in spring.

 Having developed an architectural style to overcome the many challenges they first encountered, the French had perfected the French frame architectural style that became so popular in Detroit’s ribbon farm era.